Patrick Monahan (comedian): Stand-Up DVDs

 Patrick Monahan Live was his Show Me The Funny winner's DVD.
 It was released on 28 November 2011 by 2 Entertain and produced by Big Talk Productions.

 Other work

-Monahan became a patron of Zoe's Place Baby Hospice in Middlesbrough, after active fundraising for the charity.
-Monahan runs the London Marathon, Great North Run and Middlesbrough 10K annually in aid of Zöe's Place Baby Hospice, of which he is now a patron.
-On 15 March 2013, Monahan visited Stokesley School where he helped raise over £1,000 for Comic Relief.
+Monahan became a patron of Zoe's Place Baby Hospice in Middlesbrough, after active fundraising for the charity, and runs the London Marathon, Great North Run, and Middlesbrough 10K annually in its aid.
+On 15 March 2013, Monahan visited Stokesley School, where he helped raise over £1,000 for Comic Relief.
 He did this by getting the entire school to do the Harlem shake.

-In 2016, Monahan along with numerous other celebrities, toured the UK to support Jeremy Corbyn's bid to become Prime Minister.
+In 2016, Monahan, along with numerous other celebrities, toured the UK to support Jeremy Corbyn's bid to become Prime Minister.